Hidden and mystical edinburghHalf day private Electric Vehicle tour

 Nestled incongruously between modern motorways and the airport is this incredible prehistoric site, including a 30m wide burial cairn and standing stones.
 The modern surroundings, if anything, emphasise the powerful and mysterious atmosphere of the site – a fitting end for our tour!

 - Pickup and return to accommodation, cruise vessel or any Edinburgh location inclusive

 - Visiting key mystical and ancient sites of Edinburgh

 - Price excludes admission fee to Gilmerton Cove

-- Fully licensed and insured driver-guides.
-Tours fully in German available by arrangement.
+- Fully licensed and insured driver-guide.

 - Weather dependent tour – 7 Hills Tours reserve the right to cancel with refund in case of severe weather.